Laks04/Quillox---AI-Writing-Assistant-With-Tone-Control/README.md

 ## Content Safety System

-Quillox has a multi-layer safety system built entirely client-side (no external moderation API needed):
+Quillox has a multi-layer safety system running server-side — no external moderation API needed:

 **Input screening** — before each request, the prompt is checked against a comprehensive set of regex rules covering: